 - And enjoy the process; let nature show you her beauty and magic.

 Many years ago, I visited Canaima, In the Venezuelan Amazonian Rain Forest.
-We went upriver to camp near Angel’s Falls.
-We were there for a week, and one morning walking away from the Carrao river we hiked, for around four hours towards the bottom of the Falls.
+Then, we went upriver to camp near Angel’s Falls.
+We were there for a week, and one morning walking away from the Carrao river, we hiked for around four hours towards the bottom of the Falls.

-What we found there was beyond my expectations, and the encounter with a jaguar during one night helped me have great respect for life in those regions.
+What we found there was beyond my expectations, and the encounter with a jaguar one night helped me greatly respect life in those regions.
 But we will leave that story for another time.

-The beauty shaped in that region through millions of years of natural formation, moisture, water, and animal presence was matched only by the diversity of people I encounter on the way there.
+The beauty shaped in that region through millions of years of natural formation, moisture, water, and animal presence was matched only by the diversity of people I encountered on the way there.